jealford/multispectral_camera/README.md

 ![SerialParams](https://jakealford.com/github/images/serial2params.png)

-## OS images for Pi’s
+## Setting up the Pi 3

 For the Raspberry Pi 3 B+, we will be using a Xenial (16.04) Ubuntu image from Ubiquity Robotics.
 This image comes with ROS Kinetic pre-installed and so is perfect for our on-board computer for the drone.

 The image can be downloaded [here](https://downloads.ubiquityrobotics.com/pi.html) We used the “2019-06-19-ubiquity-xenial-lxde” file.

-The Raspberry Pi Zero runs the lightweight version of Raspbian Buster.
-That image can be downloaded [here](https://www.raspberrypi.org/downloads/raspbian/).

-Use an image writing software like [Etcher](https://www.balena.io/etcher/) to write these images to your micro SD cards for the Pi’s.
-A 16GB card minimum is recommended for each.
+Use an image writing software like [Etcher](https://www.balena.io/etcher/) to write this image to your micro SD card for the Pi.
+A 16GB card minimum is recommended but even larger is prefered if planning to capture large amounts of high resolution images and/or video.

-## Setting up the Pi 3

 Upon first boot, the Pi will resize it’s file system to fill the SD card, this may take a few moments.